18F/join.tts.gsa.gov/positions/Office-of-Solutions-Assistant-Commissioner-2023.md

   process improvements (e.g. agile transformations) or structural realignments
   - Creating and delivering talent growth and development plans through a culture of continuous improvement that include succession planning for key positions.

-3. Demonstrated executive-level experience in managing the performance of medium to large digital technology organizations (service providers, consulting).
+**3. Demonstrated executive-level experience in managing the performance of medium to large digital technology organizations (service providers, consulting).
-This experience must include:
+This experience must include:**
   - Collaborating with senior-level customers and/or stakeholders to define the strategy evaluating feasibility and opportunity while managing risk to arrive at a balanced portfolio of products and programs.
   - Providing oversight for operational management of business agreements, financial planning, hiring practices, stakeholder communications, and partner relationships.

 **EXECUTIVE CORE QUALIFICATIONS - ECQs:**